BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/filename.md

 Use unique values such as part number, revision, configuration name, or sheet name when one source file may create several exports.

-Use `(FileNameNumberRange)` when numeric source filenames should be grouped into ranges of 1,000.
-For example, `11345.SLDPRT` evaluates to `11000-11999`.
-See [File Name Number Range](../pdmpublisherspecialvariable.md#file-name-number-range) for examples and non-numeric filename behavior.
+Use the **File Number** placeholders to extract the first 3, 4, 5, or 6 digits from the first numeric sequence in a source filename.
+Use the **File Number Range** placeholders to organize outputs into numeric ranges.
+See [File Number Placeholders](../pdmpublisherspecialvariable.md#file-number-placeholders) for all available placeholders, examples, and fallback behavior.

 > [!IMPORTANT]
 > If **Convert multiple configurations** is enabled, include `ConfigurationName` or another configuration-specific value in the filename.